fab199/CI-CD/README.md

    - Set up continuous integration with Jenkins, SonarQube and Nexus.
    - Create or use an existing Docker Hub account and store credentials in Jenkins.
    - Configure Docker Engine in Jenkins and install necessary plugins (docker pipeline, docker, pipeline utility).
-   - Create a Kubernetes cluster using Cops and install Helm on the Cops VM.
+   - Create a Kubernetes cluster using kops and install Helm on the kops VM.
    - Develop Helm charts with application image variables and test them in a designated Kubernetes namespace.
    - Add the Cops VM as a Jenkins slave.
    - Create a declarative pipeline in Jenkins, defining build, test, Docker build, and Helm chart deployment processes.